himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 +++

 I've been using `pass` to manage my passwords for quite some time.
-Occasionally, during the early days of use I had difficulty configuring it on new machines, but those days appear to be long gone.
-It is a simple, generic, but flexible system.
+During the early days of use, I occasionally had difficulty configuring it on new machines, but those days appear to be long gone.
+It is a simple, generic, yet flexible system.
 Here's how to get started.

 <!--more-->

+*(but first, some background... feel free to skip ahead)*

 ## My Password Manager History